mykter/afl-training/challenges/cyber-grand-challenge/CROMU_00007/README.md

 code review instead of fuzzing.

-An interesting one to put into afl-analyse to see what it notices about the file format - it correctly annotates much of it, but misses on a few. `afl-analyze -i sample.input -m none ./cromu_00007`
+An interesting one to put into afl-analyse to see what it notices about the file format - it correctly annotates much of it, but misses on a few. `afl-analyze -i sample.input ./cromu_00007`

 \* unless I introduced more in porting to Linux